Frequently Asked Questions About UBP

 There is a unique set of skills required to walk out of that second room of the oral board exam confident that you passed.
 Unfortunately, most candidates prepare for the orals the same way they prepared for the written exam.
 They spend countless hours building and reinforcing their knowledge of anesthesia and do very little to develop the other areas of emphasis on the oral boards (judgment, adaptability, communication, etc.).
 Do some of these people pass the exam?
 Yes.
 Do some of them fail despite a more than adequate fund of knowledge and intense study prior to the exam?
 Unfortunately, yes.

-Our course is designed to help candidates develop the skills they need to master the anesthesia oral board examination.
+Our course is designed to help candidates develop the skills they need to master the Standardized Oral Examination.
 Developing these skills will serve to reduce your stress, increase your confidence, greatly enhance your chances of passing the exam and, ultimately, make you a better anesthesiologist.

 The short answer is, “Now!”
-In order to maximize your chances of successfully passing the anesthesia oral boards, you should begin your preparation earlier rather than later.
+In order to maximize your chances of successfully passing the Standardized Oral Examination (SOE) component of the Applied Exam, you should begin your preparation earlier rather than later.
 Evidence suggests that learning and long-term retention (and exam performance) are vastly improved with a measured approach to preparation that involves shorter and more frequent periods of study over a longer period of time, rather than “cram session” type study periods occurring just prior to an exam.
 Therefore, we recommend you begin utilizing our preparation program as early in your exam year as possible in order to obtain the study material, learn our strategies and techniques, identify any significant areas of weakness, and ensure adequate preparation time.
 We encourage you to look at the time you invest in preparing for this exam as more than “exam prep”.
 While your short-term goal is to achieve board certification, it is important to keep in mind that the gains you make in clinical knowledge, judgment, and communication will serve you far beyond your board exam date.
 So, while this process can be demanding, the fruits of your labor will be long-lived.

 No two oral board exams are the same.
 Questions and scenarios vary from easy to difficult.
 You may be asked to discuss an anesthetic for a procedure you have seen a million times or for one that you have only read about….once….your first year of residency.
 Likewise, no two examiners are the same.
 The examiner sitting across the table from you may feel his or her mission is to gently coax the pertinent information from the sweaty palmed, stammering, but “obviously trying very hard” candidate.
 Then again, he or she may think that the only candidates who should become board certified are those who can maintain their composure and communicate their anesthetic plan while under extreme duress (This type of examiner is likely to incredulously exclaim, “Are you serious?” or “You're going to do what!?” while the junior examiner sadly shakes his head in mock disappointment.)
 Since there is no way to know what sort of questions or examiners you will be facing, it makes sense to be prepared for the worst possible scenario.

-The Bad News:Preparing for the oral boards is a lot of work.
+The Bad News:Preparing for the SOE component of the Applied Exam is a lot of work.
 It is particularly difficult to dedicate substantial amounts of time to preparation while working full time in a busy anesthesiology practice.

 Every candidate needs to practice verbalizing their knowledge.
 Many courses provide a forum for practice but, unfortunately, the vague feedback and superficial clinical discussions provided at many of these courses often fails to improve your test-taking skills beyond that which would have occurred had you spent the same amount of time practicing at home.

-First, it is important to understand that, while some physicians fail the exam because their knowledge base is insufficient, many fail because they have insufficiently developed their ability to access, organize, and communicate their knowledge in the extremely challenging and stressful environment of the anesthesia oral boards.
+First, it is important to understand that, while some physicians fail the exam because their knowledge base is insufficient, many fail because they have insufficiently developed their ability to access, organize, and communicate their knowledge in the extremely challenging and stressful environment of the Standardized Oral Examination (SOE) component of the Applied Exam.
 The difficulty arises from the speed with which candidates are expected to consider a very complicated anesthetic scenario, weigh all risks and benefits, and then organize and communicate their thoughts clearly and effectively to the examiner.

 So, Why Choose the Ultimate Board Prep?